 Jacob L. Loose Park – Kansas City, MO

 The 75 acres of Loose Park are conveniently located close to the heart of downtown Kansas City.
 Although small, it is one of Kansas City’s most beloved outdoor areas.
 It’s easy to reach location and attractions such as a rose garden and Japanese tea room make it more than just a park.
 There’s a lot of history behind Loose Park, famed as a Civil War battleground during the Battle of Westport.
+Whether you want to get a work out in or have a little picnic under the trees, this is one of the premier places to get outdoors in Kansas City.

 English Landing Park – Parkville, MO